pepegar/hammock/docs/src/main/tut/docs.md

 Codec[MyClass].decode(Entity.StringEntity("this is not a valid json")) Codec[MyClass].encode(MyClass("hello dolly", 99))

-// Also, you can use Codec's syntax as follows:
+// Also, you can use Encoder's syntax for encoding:

-import Codec._
+import Encoder.ops._

-Entity.StringEntity("""{"stringField": "This is Hammock!", "intField": 33}""").decode[MyClass]
-Entity.StringEntity("this is not a valid json").decode[MyClass]
 MyClass("hello dolly", 99).encode
 ```